26

 What Are Safety Light Curtains?

 Safety light curtains are non-contact protective devices that safeguard workers around hazardous machinery.
 These systems use infrared beams between an emitter and receiver to create an invisible field.
-If any object interrupts a beam—like a hand or body part—the system sends a stop signal to the machine, preventing injury.
+If any object interrupts a beam—like a finger, hand or larger body part—the system sends a stop signal to the machine, preventing injury.
 They are widely used in robotic cells, presses, and automated production lines where regular human access is required.
 By eliminating bulky physical guards, light curtains boost both safety and productivity—key for modern industrial automation.

 Key Components